umangtdesai/MBE-Data-Analysis/notes.md

 # Final TODO
 * Write up README for submission
 * look at other project 1 requirements before submitting
+* finish provenance, clean up my code
+* better aggregation than pulling stuff into python and dealing with it...

 # Ideas
 * See how many bike lanes and hubways are near each university